-The overarching objectives of this OSMP are to:
+The overarching objectives of the OSMP are to:

-- Guide Eni staff through the decisions and responses which will be required to monitor a spill and any environmentally sensitive receptors surrounding or in contact with the spill; - Provide overall integrated monitoring logistics and coordination to carry out the operational monitoring studies to inform response planning/measures and scientific monitoring studies to quantify impacts to the environment and their subsequent recovery; - Provide the strategy for each of the monitoring studies including an overview of the monitoring rationale, objectives, methodology and resources required; - Determine the magnitude of short- and long-term environmental impacts associated with the spill (and its response), including the extent, severity and persistence of the impacts; - Support the planning and execution of the hydrocarbon spill response activities set out in the Petrel-3 and Petrel-4 OPEP (000694_DV_ES.HSE.0285.000_00); - Inform remediation efforts, if required; and - Determine whether environmental performance outcomes have been achieved.
+- Guide Eni staff through the decisions and responses which will be required to monitor a spill and any environmentally sensitive receptors surrounding or in contact with the spill. - Provide overall integrated monitoring logistics and coordination to carry out the operational monitoring studies to inform response planning/measures and scientific monitoring studies to quantify impacts to the environment and their subsequent recovery. - Provide the strategy for each of the monitoring studies including an overview of the monitoring rationale, objectives, methodology and resources required. - Determine the magnitude of short and long term environmental impacts associated with the spill (and its response), including the extent, severity and persistence of the impacts. - Support the planning and execution of the hydrocarbon spill response activities set out in the OPEP. - Inform remediation efforts, if required. - Determine whether environmental performance outcomes have been achieved.

-The objectives of each OMP and SMP vary and are presented for each program.
+The objectives of each operational and scientific monitoring program vary and are presented for each program.